70 Muslim Clerics Issue Fatwa Against Violence And Terrorism

 "It's a great initiative," Madina Qasimi, deputy chief of mission at the Embassy of Afghanistan in Washington, D.C., told NPR.
 "I can't say it will change the Taliban's behavior.
 It depends on the impact for the people who unknowingly follow the Taliban — they just blindly follow."

-Ahead of Friday's conference, the Taliban released a statement which urged all Islamic scholars not to attend, Al Jazeera reported.
+Ahead of Friday's conference, the Taliban released a statement which urged all Islamic scholars not to attend, Al-Jazeera reported.
 It said the conference was "un-Islamic" and part of "various stratagems" to preserve foreign occupation.

 In their quest to regain control, the Taliban caused 42 percent of civilian casualties in Afghanistan last year, according to the United Nations.
-(Another 10 percent was attributed to the Islamic State Khorasan Province, 16 percent to Afghan national security forces and the rest were other pro and anti-government groups.)
+(An additional 10 percent were attributed to the Islamic State Khorasan Province; 16 percent, to Afghan national security forces; and the rest were other pro- and anti-government groups.)

 In the first quarter of 2018, deaths ticked up in cities, according to the special inspector for Afghanistan Reconstruction.
 The most deadly attack in Kabul happened on Jan.
 27, when the Taliban detonated a car bomb near the Ministry of Interior headquarters.
 At least 103 people died and 235 were injured.

-It is not uncommon for Islamic clerics to issue such "fatwas," or judicial decrees.
+It is not uncommon for Islamic clerics to issue such fatwas, or judicial decrees.
 In January, more than 1,800 clerics in Pakistan declared a directive that forbade suicide bombings, Reuters reported.

 In 2014, as ISIS was seizing territory for its "caliphate" in Iraq and Syria, clerics issued edicts that condemned the terrorist group.
-A now 83-year-old leader named Sheikh Abdullah bin Bayyah issued fatwas to explain why ISIS and other terrorist groups were misguided.
+A now-83-year-old leader named Sheikh Abdullah bin Bayyah issued fatwas to explain why ISIS and other terrorist groups were misguided.
 He said that establishing a caliphate by force and killing innocent people was a misreading of religious doctrine.

-"These people don't have religious knowledge, so their understanding is shallow and they are completely incorrect," bin Bayyah told NPR, adding that it would take time and teaching to reach people on the streets.
+"These people don't have religious knowledge, so their understanding is shallow and they are completely incorrect," Bayyah told NPR, adding that it would take time and teaching to reach people on the streets.

 More than 100 Islamic clerics in 2014 issued an open letter to ISIS leader Abu Bakr al-Baghdadi citing Islamic texts to show that the group was violating Islamic teachings.